 One of the most popular attractions in Townsville is the Strand, a beautiful beachfront promenade that stretches for 2.5 km along the Coral Sea.

 If you’re feeling active, you can walk, jog or bike ride along the promenade while enjoying the stunning views of the Coral Sea.
-You can also hire a stand-up paddleboard, kayak or even a jet ski to explore the water.

-For those who are interested in history and culture, The Strand also has a few points of interest.
-The Strand jetty is a popular spot for fishing and is also a great spot to watch the sunset.
-The Jezzine Barracks, located at the northern end of The Strand, is a historic military site that has been transformed into a cultural and recreational precinct.
+The Strand also has a few points of interest for those interested in history and culture.
+The Jezzine Barracks, located at the northern end of The Strand, is a historic military site transformed into a cultural and recreational precinct.

 Location: The Strand, Townsville